rtcharity/resources.eahub.org/content/events/articles/discussion-tips.md

 * If you agree, or have learnt something from someone, say so.
 * And of course, be patient and kind with each other.
 It sometimes takes a while to organise thoughts and responses, and while we may have  different perspectives and beliefs, we all have shared goals.

-If there are more than 6 or so people in the group, it might be worth suggesting the group uses hands-up to signal they wish to talk.
-Just raising your hand a little until the facilitator catches your eye is enough, so this doesn't need to be intrusive.

 ## Sensitive Topics

 If the topic is likely to be sensitive, emphasise the need to be considerate of others, and mention that this discussion could become uncomfortable for some.
 Sensitive topics could include those that relate to population ethics, death, disability, or relating to an under-represented community.